josephdadams/CroniclePlugins/README.md

 * `modifiers_rightctrl`: Checkbox

 ## videohub.py
+Allows destinations routes to be changed on Blackmagic VideoHub devices.
 Requires the following parameters:
 * `ip`: Text Field: IP Address of the VideoHub
 * `destination`: Destination to change (not zero-based, use the actual number)